aasfatima/devlab/BRD.md

 # 📄 Business Requirements Document (BRD)

 ## 🏷️ Project Title:
-**DevLab – Cloud-Based Coding Environment Provisioner**
+**DevLab – Containerized Development Environment Manager**

 ---

 ## 📌 Executive Summary
-DevLab is a cloud-native servive designed to provision isolated development environments (containers) for users.
+DevLab is a Go-based platform and cloud-native service designed to provision isolated development environments (containers) for users.
+Perfect for coding interviews, demos, and secure development scenarios.
 It enables learners, developers, or engineers to launch fully-configured coding workspaces that include language-specific tools, Docker, Kubernetes CLIs, and direct terminal access through a browser.
-It is Golang project.

 The project is inspired by real-world experience with cloud platforms like Katacoda, DevLab focuses on infrastructure automation, container orchestration, and developer usability.
 It will be implemented in **Go**, with supporting tools like **RabbitMQ**, **MongoDB**,**Kubernetes**, **Docker**, **gRPC**, and **ttyd** for web terminal access.

-The scope is limited to an MVP deliverable within **1-2 weeks**, targeting a feature-rich but lean architecture.

 ---